2025-2026 ACT Exam Changes: What Do They Mean for You?

 ACT Exam Changes: Digital and Paper ACT Options Available

-ACT has tested a digital version of the ACT in the past.
-When these new changes roll out, students will be able to choose between taking a digital exam or a paper-and-pencil version.
-This choice lets test takers pick the type of test that works best for them.
+As of September 2025, students are able to choose between taking a digital ACT or a paper-and-pencil version.
+The two tests are identical (both using the new Enhanced format) other than their delivery method, so test takers can pick the type of test that works best for them.

 Should You Take the Digital or Paper ACT?